knative/docs/blog/docs/articles/kafka-broker-with-isolated-data-plane.md

 kafka-broker-receiver-84ff47fcd9-cv8j8     1/1     Running   0          15s
 ```

 Similar to the data plane deployments, we will also see different services used for the `Broker` objects.
-Thus, the addresses of the brokers will be using a different service than the `kafka-broker-ingress` service in `knative-eventing` namespace.
+Thus, the addresses of the brokers will be using a different service than the `kafka-broker-ingress` service in the `knative-eventing` namespace.

 ```bash
 kubectl get brokers.eventing.knative.dev broker-isolated-data-plane -n default